longo-andrea/100-days-of-code/log.md

 So the local registration is often the best choice.
 - I went on with JavaScript Design Patterns.
 I understood the importance of a design pattern, and the help which it give to solve a problem in the best way possible.
 In the web can be found tons of design patterns, and the book gives some useful tips to check if a pattern is actually useful.

 **Thoughts:** Tomorrow I'll going on with Vue components.

+### Day 60: December 1, 2019

+**Today's Progress**:
+- Today I completed introduction of Vue components.
+I learned about some naming convention which be offer by Vue, and also how to style a Vue component.
+In styling components 'scoped' keyworkd has a main importance, without it we can obtain unexpected behabiourvs.
+- I went on with JavaScript Design Patterns.
+I learned about anti-patterns, that ar equally important as good ones.
+Anti-patterns describe a bad-practices, bad-solutions that should be recognised and avoided.
+An anti-pattern can come out from a bad apply of a perfect design-pattern.

+**Thoughts:** Tomorrow I'll going on with Vue components.